The Radenso XP ($349) competes with the Escort Passport iXc ($449) and both promise long range and high resistance to false alarms.

 The Radenso XP competes with the Escort Passport iXc and both promise long range and high resistance to false alarms.

-We looked closely at the attributes that separate the best radar detectors from the also-rans: features, controls, mounts, alert systems and value.
+We tested both, evaluating their features, controls, mounts, alert systems and value.
 Last, we tested them against the most widely used types of police radar.
 Here's how they stacked up.